ObolNetwork/charon/README.md

 Charon is built in [GoLang](https://golang.org/dl/), with [Cobra](https://cobra.dev/) managing its command line interfaces, and using [Viper](https://github.com/spf13/viper) for it's configuration management.

+### Folder Organisation

+#### api
+Contains files relating to charon's HTTP client and server API

+#### cmd
+Contains files relating to the command line commands and argument management.
+Uses [Cobra](https://cobra.dev/).

+#### config
+Handles the separation of argument parsing from external sources to parameter passing to internal processes.
+Allows charon processes to declare what parameters they need using the [Golang Functional Options Pattern](https://golang.cafe/blog/golang-functional-options-pattern.html).
+Uses Cobra's companion package [Viper](https://github.com/spf13/viper).

+#### internal
+Internal structs and services for the charon client, not intended to be interacted with directly by external consumers.

+#### local
+Config and data storage mount point for local developement of the charon client with docker-compose.

+#### logging
+Helper file for setting log level and overriding zerolog config

+#### nginx
+Temporary middleman between validator and beacon clients for testing purposes

 ## To Do List
 - [x] Beacon client syncing